sofmeright/PVE_Ceph-Disaster_Recovery/README.md

 # Proxmox / PVE ~ Ceph Disaster Recovery - Recovering the monstore from OSDs after complete monitor loss.

 We have refactored and improved the usual script for recovering monitor stores from osds.
-Maybe we will make more aids soon but for now this is all.

 How to:

 To recover your monmap from osds you will need to form a quorum with managers or it will not work...

+> Whatever you do, obviously don't run the purge script I included unless you absolutely are certain that you want to destroy all your data and start over from scratch.
+And the other files should be generally safe but it wouldn't be a bad idea to look them over as well.
+Sorry this is all I came back with for an update.
+I was thinking about this, I encountered a potential client who is in a disaster recovery situation and I thought I should commit the scripts I used for staging important files as well as printing useful information to the terminal.

 "Installing":
 1. Transfer both of these scripts to a folder on one of your PVE nodes: